cokelaer/damona/README.rst

 We will therefore maintain damona in the context of Sequana project.
-Yet, **Damona** may be useful for others developers who wish to have a quick and easy solution for their users when they need to install third-party libraries
+Yet, **Damona** may be useful for others developers who wish to have a quick and easy solution for their users when they need to install third-party libraries.

+Before showing real-case examples, let us install the software itself.

 Installation
 ============

 The is the egg and chicken paradox.
 To get reproducible container with singularity, at some point you need to install singularity itself.
 That the first of the two software that you will need to install.
 Instructions are on `singularity web site <https://sylabs.io/guides/3.6/user-guide/>`_.
 This is not obvious to be honest.
 You need the GO language to be installed as well.
 I personally installed from source and it worked like a charm.